Al Taylor at David Zwirner

 Taylor’s drawings are also included in the show, and it is interesting that he denied the separateness between drawing and sculpture, rejecting even the term sculpture altogether.
 His drawings have more of the optical flair of his earlier “Latin Studies”, as they are known, and though interesting in themselves, they make one appreciate the purer elegance of his late work.

-Al Taylor is on at David Zwirner until 29th March 2014, for further information visit here.
+Al Taylor is at David Zwirner until 29th March 2014.
+For further information visit the gallery’s website here.